Help Center/ Cloud Container Engine/ User Guide/ Storage/ Scalable File Service/ Using an SFS File System Through a Dynamic PV

 3. Create an application.

-1. In the navigation pane on the left, click Workloads.
+1. Choose Workloads in the navigation pane.
 In the right pane, click the Deployments tab.

 2. Click Create Workload in the upper right corner.
 On the displayed page, click Data Storage in the Container Settings area and click Add Volume to select PVC.